-Prof. Kathleen Canning informed an amazed audience about the right wing movement in the States questioning whether the President is an American (Barack the Magic Negro), moving the public health insurance close to the Nazi euthanasia program and calling adversaries socialists or even threatening them with physical attacks.
-Whilst Kathleen was somewhat afraid about this political polarization in the US we Europeans still regard the States as a bulwark of democracy.
-The discussion that followed was one of the liveliest ones we ever had at our Stammtisch.
+Professor Canning informed an amazed audience about the right-wing movement in the States questioning whether the President is an American (Barack the Magic Negro), moving the public health insurance close to the Nazi euthanasia program, and calling adversaries socialists or even threatening them with physical attacks.
+While Kathleen was somewhat afraid about this political polarization in the US, we Europeans still regard the States as a bulwark of democracy.
+The discussion that followed was one of the most lively ones we ever had at our Stammtisch.

-Here follow some personal thoughts: During her talk Kathleen occasionally referred to the Weimar Republic in Germany from 1919 to 1933.
-The fact is that the Germans not only had lost the First World War but also their dignity when the victors charged them with the full responsibility for the disaster that had afflicted Europe.
+Here are some personal thoughts: During her talk, Kathleen occasionally referred to the Weimar Republic in Germany from 1919 to 1933.
+The fact is that the Germans not only had lost the First World War but also their dignity when the victors charged them with full responsibility for the disaster that had afflicted Europe.
 No wonder that in the Weimar Republic a song became popular: Wir wollen unsern alten Kaiser Wilhelm wieder haben, aber ohne Bart (We want back our old Kaiser Wilhelm but without his beard).
-Mind you nobody meant Wilhelm II but his father Wilhelm I. Under his reign and as a result of its unification in 1871 Germany developed during the Gründerjahre into a country with a prosperous bourgeois society and the working class not completely decoupled.
+Mind you, nobody meant Wilhelm II but his father Wilhelm I. Under his reign and due to its unification in 1871, Germany developed during the Gründerjahre into a country with a prosperous bourgeois society and a working-class not wholly decoupled from the wealth.
 Old fox Bismarck curtailed the socialist movement introducing an old age and health insurance system run by the State.

-Would Joe the Plumber* yearning for the traditional American values hum a similar tune today as the middle class German in the Weimar Republic?
-I don't know but taking into account what I wrote above the situation in the US cannot be compared to the Weimar Republic.
-In the States contrary to Europe right and left wing parties although they exist do not play any role.
+Would Joe the Plumber* yearning for the traditional American values hum a similar tune today as the middle-class German in the Weimar Republic?
+I don't know, but taking into account what I wrote above about the situation in the US cannot be compared to the Weimar Republic.
+In the States, contrary to Europe, right and left-wing parties, although they exist, do not play any role.
 The fight between right and left takes place within the two traditional parties.
-Will in particular the Republicans split as the moderate intellectuals may no longer tolerate the primitive propaganda of their extreme right.
+Will, in particular, the Republicans split as the moderate intellectuals may no longer tolerate the primitive propaganda of their extreme right.

-Middle class America is greatly disturbed feeling that many traditional values do no longer hold while new challenges are facing the US.
-Can one really go back to the good old times with church and sheriff where on Sundays the minister told the congregation the right way and sheriff Mad Dillon's six shooter assured that no killers or spoilers disturbed the hard working and country loving people?
+Middle-class America is greatly disturbed, feeling that many traditional values do no longer hold while the US faces new challenges.
+Can one really go back to the good old times with church and sheriff where the minister told the congregation the right way on Sundays, and sheriff Mad Dillon's six-shooter assured that no killers or spoilers disturbed the hard-working and country-loving people?